SarahFrench/react-testing-using-jest-and-enzyme/README.md

 This repo is the course materials from completing the React class components + Redux part of the [React Testing with Jest and Enzyme](https://www.udemy.com/course/react-testing-with-jest-and-enzyme) Udemy course.

-Add parts were build using TDD, including unguided challenges at the end of the course.
+All parts were build using TDD, including unguided challenges at the end of the course.

 ## Getting started